 - Fabrication Services

 Clients with a napkin sketch have to start with Design services because we can’t fabricate without some sort of workable 3D Design file.
 That being said, there are also many 3D Design files that need RE-Design because they are not manufacturable.
 A platform where Design is inextricably linked to the Fabrication process dramatically improves our client success and satisfaction with the output results from You3Dit.
 This is typically called Design for Manufacture (or DFM).
 We don’t know of any other platform that combines both services at scale like we do.

-$ – Most projects we’ve seen come through our network for < $10 are nearly impossible to complete in an economically sustainable manner.
+$$ – Most projects we’ve seen come through our network for < $1K are nearly impossible to complete in an economically sustainable manner.
 It costs thousands of dollars just to utilize tools required for advanced 3D Design and Fabrication.
 If this is your financial budget, you’ll likely be disappointed with what our service can do for that amount of money.
-However, you may have time on your side and thus we encourage you to read up on how you can start on your own on our You3Dit Learn page.
+However, you may have time on your side and thus we encourage you to read up on how you can start designing in 3D on your own with our You3Dit Learn page.
 We have also been regularly surprised with what some of the Designers and Fabricators are willing to do to help execute on a great idea.

 If you’re comfortable with telling our community your budget in advance–do so in the “project description page” we’re going to tell you about in the next section.
 This dramatically improves the likelihood that you get the right 3D Designer and Fabricator for your job.

 One thought on “What does it cost to design and fabricate a prototype?”